mattjlewis/diozero/docs/docs/BBBSetup.md

 ## Flash the Onboard eMMC

-To install these onto the onboard eMMC, edit the `/boot/uEnv.txt` file on the Linux partition on the microSD card and remove the '#' on this line:
+To copy the Debian image from the microSD card onto the onboard eMMC, edit the `/boot/uEnv.txt` file on the microSD card and remove the '#' on this line:
 ```
 cmdline=init=/opt/scripts/tools/eMMC/init-eMMC-flasher-v3.sh
 ```